JardaniWorld/alx-low_level_programming/0x08-recursion/README.md

-This code checks whether or not a string is a palindrome
+This code compares two strings to see if they are identical